Leo McLoone

+Early life

-McLoone's father was captain of the team that reached the Senior County Championship Final in 1965.
+McLoone's father was captain of the team that reached the Senior County Championship final in 1965.

 Playing career

 Club

-As a 16-year-old, McLoone was introduced as a substitute in the final of the 2005 Donegal Senior Football Championship, which the club won for the very first time.
+As a 16-year-old, McLoone was introduced as a substitute in the final of the 2005 Donegal Senior Football Championship (SFC), which the club won for the very first time.
+The game was drawn, so went to a replay; McLoone's substitute appearance in the drawn final was his senior championship debut.

-He inspired his club to the Donegal Senior Football Championship title for a second time in 2010, with a man of the match display.
+McLoone inspired his club to the Donegal SFC title for a second time in 2010, with a man of the match display.
 Then he inspired them to the final of the 2010 Ulster Senior Club Football Championship, knocking out Cavan champions Kingscourt, Monaghan champions Clontibret and Tyrone champions Coalisland along the way.

 A brawl among dozens of people after a 2011 Donegal Senior Football Championship game between Naomh Conaill and Glenswilly at Davy Brennan Memorial Park led to McLoone breaking several bones in his face and the Donegal Competition's Controls Committee (CCC) launching an investigation.
 McLoone had to have surgery to have a plate put into his eye socket.

 McLoone was 'man-of-the-match' in the final of the 2015 Donegal Senior Football Championship, as him and his club claimed their third title.
 He also captained that team.

-He also captained the 2019 winning team.

-He played for his club in the final of the 2020 Donegal Senior Football Championship.
-They won, following extra-time and a penalty shoot-out.
+With Ciarán Thompson now as captain, Naomh Conaill won another Donegal SFC in 2019, after a three-game final in which McLoone was held scoreless in the first two games, but scored a point in the third game's first half.

+The club retained the Donegal SFC title in 2020, with the final being delayed until August 2021 due to the impact of the COVID-19 pandemic on Gaelic games.

+Then he won the 2022 Donegal Senior Football Championship, making a substitute appearance in the final.
+He also won the 2023 Donegal Senior Football Championship.
+Ahead of the 2023 final, McLoone (alongside Marty Boyle, Stephen McGrath, Anthony Thompson and Eoin Waide) was recognised for making a 100th club championship appearance.

+McLoone played for his club in the 2025 Donegal SFC, when his club won the final again, with McLoone scoring 0–1 as a substitute in that game and receiving his eighth winners' medal from 13 appearances in the decider.